sha-hari/Taxitrip-ETL-pipeline-GCP-BigQuery-MageAI-Looker/README.md

 # Taxirides-ETL-pipeline-GCP-Mage-Looker

 ## Description:
-Buiding an ETL pipiline to transform and analyze taxi rides data using Google Cloud Platform
+Buiding an ETL pipeline to transform and analyze taxi rides data using Google Cloud Platform

 ## Technology used:
 - Cloud: GCP